AWS proposal alignment, ACA pathway, GroupLink, claims, SQL Talk, ReconLink, voice assist, ET logs, and benefits/enrollment work.

 GitLab value stream signalAgent work can now start from issues and produce pull requests, increasing the need for non-developer visibility.

-Coding agent signalThe portfolio platform reconciles what was requested with what is being built.
+Coding agent signalThe portfolio platform reconciles what was requested, what is blocked, and what evidence proves readiness.

 The core product promise is simple: every stakeholder request stays connected to the requirement, the agentic work plan, the code change, the evidence packet, and the release gate.